facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 ## Continuous Testing

-We use [Appveyor][config-appveyor] and [Circle CI][config-circleci] to automatically run our open source tests.
-Appveyor and Circle CI will run these tests whenever a commit is added to a pull request, as a way to help maintainers understand whether a code change introduces a regression.
+We use [Appveyor][config-appveyor] and [CircleCI][config-circleci] to automatically run our open source tests.
+Appveyor and CircleCI will run these tests whenever a commit is added to a pull request, as a way to help maintainers understand whether a code change introduces a regression.
 The tests also run on commits to the `main` and `*-stable` branches in order to keep track of the health of these branches.

 [config-appveyor]: https://github.com/facebook/react-native/blob/main/.appveyor/config.yml
 [config-circleci]: https://github.com/facebook/react-native/blob/main/.circleci/config.yml